eisnstein/MovieDB/MovieDB.Api/README.md

 ---

 API for the MovieDB App.
 Manage movies, concerts and theaters you have seen or visited.
+API is based on Blog Posts from [Jason Watmore](https://jasonwatmore.com).

 ## Installation